JannikKmnn/gewaechshaus/README.md

 ---

-## 📸 Pictures & Greenhouse Informations
+## 📸 Pictures & Greenhouse Information

 The greenhous is made out of wood and isolated with standard greenhouse foil to trap heat inside.
 It's 70cm x 90cm x ca. 160cm, while the bottom is directly connected to the surrounding soil and a second level is addable.
 This level serves also as an option either to add more plant pots...